docker-hy/docker-hy.github.io/part2.md

 Notes:

  - `restart: always` was changed to `unless-stopped` that will keep the container running unless it's stopped.
-With `always` the a stopped container is started after reboot for example.
+With `always` the stopped container is started after reboot for example.

 Under "Caveats - Where to Store Data" we can see that the `/var/lib/mysql` needs to be mounted separately to preserve data so that the container can be recreated.
 We could use a bind mount like previously, but this time let's create a separete **volume** for the data: